 This is perhaps the first cousin to Illustrator, being an Adobe product too.
 It is commonly associated with typesetting although it handles vector paths too.
 I used this daily when I worked at a newspaper publisher setting classified ads.

 If you are struggling to afford PhotoShop, or just need something with more basic features, give this a go.
 You’ll need plugins to handle vector paths.
 Features are limited.

 Do you use printed media to advertise your website?
 Is your website mobile friendly?
 Yes?
 Then consider using QR codes in your newspaper/magazine ads, or on your business cards.
 You can find QR generators free online, and as long as you can generate a high quality PDF you can manipulate the QR code in a vector graphics program.

-Seeing as I use this tool quite often, I thought I’d mention Thumbnail Generator by RabSoft Software.
-It’s freeware, available for on Windows XP, Vista and 7.
+Seeing as I use this tool quite often on a local business directory I run, I thought I’d mention Thumbnail Generator by RabSoft Software.
+It’s freeware, available for most Windows OS.

-Fookes Software have created Easy Thumbnails as Freeware, similar to Rabsoft’s Thumbnail Generator, only with PNG support included.
+Fookes Software has created Easy Thumbnails as Freeware, similar to Rabsoft’s Thumbnail Generator, only with PNG support included.

 Gain competitive advantages by monitoring the web for mentions of your name, brand, related content or any keywords using the free Talkwalker email alerts service.

 Screaming Frog SEO Spider is a free website page auditing tool for crawling, analysing and highlighting how exactly a search engine like Google sees your website.

 This free web based tool is a neat data visualisation tool fetching Google search query suggestions and placing them in question, preposition and alphabetical context.